-- Companies without a registered Indian entity can use an Employer of Record like Gloroots to sponsor employment visas and manage compliance for foreign hires in India.
+- No Entity Needed: Companies without a registered Indian entity can use an Employer of Record like Gloroots to legally sponsor Employment Visas and manage compliance no local incorporation required.

 Expanding your business to India often means relocating key foreign employees or hiring skilled professionals already based there.
 Either way, securing the right work authorization is a critical first step.